-- RG 16.23 We encourage external administrators and controllers to select from the standard response options where possible and to keep any free text responses brief (i.e. a maximum of two paragraphs). - RG 16.24 The information gathered through this form is used to consider what action, if any, will be taken in response to the report.
+- RG 16.23 Our user guide, Completing an initial statutory report through the ASIC Regulatory Portal (PDF 6.4 MB), provides details on how to answer each question and the level of investigation a liquidator might need to perform, noting that the liquidator must exercise their own professional judgment as to the appropriate level of investigation. - RG 16.24 We encourage external administrators and controllers to select from the standard response options where possible and to keep any free text responses brief (i.e. a maximum of two paragraphs).
+The information gathered through this form, together with other information known to ASIC, is used to consider what action, if any, will be taken in response to the report.